 Focus on diet

 Don’t go on a diet.
 Instead, change your diet to include healthy foods that you enjoy eating.
-What we eat is the most important factor with weight loss & gain.
+What we eat is the most important factor with weight loss and weight gain.

 Put your plan in writing

 Develop a meal plan, fitness schedule, and set reasonable weight loss goals.
 By writing it down, you’ll not only remember more easily, but you’ll more likely to create a legitimate plan that works.

 Commit to a week initially.
 Eat healthy meals and do 30 minutes of activity every day.
 When you finish the week, focus on the month.
 Feel free to use our 1-Day Meal Plan or 24-Minute Workout to get you started.
 The point is to do enough work that it becomes more important to stay committed than quit.

 Bragging Rights: 16 Years in the fitness industry, Author of ‘The Easy Fitness Guide', Father of 4 boys and Husband to a Venezuelan beauty.

 *Please know that weight loss results & health changes/improvements vary from individual to individual; you may not achieve similar results.
 Always consult with your doctor before making health decisions.
 This is not medical advice – simply very well-researched info on the most common weight loss motivators.